-WHERE DO I GET PEP?
+WHERE DO I GET PEP in China?

 PEP is available from the Emergency Department of most public hospitals, sexual health clinics and some other clinics and doctors that specialise in gay men’s health and HIV.
 If the exposure happens ‘after hours’, Emergency Departments are often the best place to go to make sure you start PEP as soon as possible.